 Tyler Hicks, PhD, assistant research professor, is the director of the KUCDD statistical team and has been a member of the team since 2018.
 He received his doctorate in Education at the University of South Florida in 2015, with double concentrations in Educational Statistics and Special Education.
 His research interests focus on modeling data from clinical trials with reduced sample sizes within a Bayesian decision framework to promote disability studies.
 He is fluent in SAS and, on occasion, dabbles in R and Mplus.
 His scholarship has been published in Educational Researcher, American Journal of Evaluation, and Remedial and Special Education.

-Dasha Gerasimova, PhD, postdoctoral researcher, is an applied research methodologist on the KUCDD statistical team and has been a member of the team since 2020.
+Dasha Gerasimova, PhD, assistant research professor, is an applied research methodologist on the KUCDD statistical team and has been a member of the team since 2020.
 She received her doctorate in Education at George Mason University in 2020, with concentrations in Applied Quantitative Methods and Educational Psychology.
 Her research interests focus on applied quantitative research methods and measurement, as well as psychological aspects of mathematics education.
 She uses a range of programs, including SAS, Mplus, R, SPSS, and flexMIRT.
 Her scholarship has been presented at National Conferences organized by the National Council on Measurement in Education, American Psychological Association, and American Educational Research Association.